Screening: Citizenship, Insiders, and Industry Employees

 Exam Tip: Gotchas

-- Section 16 insiders disgorge any profits from matched purchases and sales within 6 months.
+• Insiders disgorge any profits from matched purchases and sales within 6 months (short-swing profit rule).